sun-umn/NCVX_Documentation/docs/examples.rst

 TODO

-One More Deep Learning Problem
+Constrained Deep Learning
 -----------------

-TODO
+DL with manifold constrains on the weights that have shown better empirical properties than without

 .. math::